Upper gastrointestinal bleeding (UGIB) is defined as bleeding proximal to the ligament of Treitz.

 Active bleeding will not be seen and the purpose of imaging is to diagnose the cause of bleeding rather than identify the actual bleed.

 Angiography and embolisation is used in refractory cases and is generally preferred over surgery.
 85% of upper GI haemorrhage is from the left gastric artery territory.
 Extra-vascular contrast extravasation indicates the site of active bleeding and may be linear (pseudo-vein sign) or blotchy.

 Upper GI embolisation is well tolerated because of the rich collateral blood supply.
 In a patient with significant bleeding, if no active bleeding site is identified on angiography but there is documented upper GI bleeding on endoscopy or NG aspirates, prophylactic embolisation of the left gastric artery is sometimes performed.

-If there is a bleeding duodenal ulcer and no active extravasation is documented and patient condition is likely to deteriorate empirical embolisation of gastroduodenal artery territory is recommended to prevent life threatening events.
+If there is a bleeding duodenal ulcer and no active extravasation is documented and the patient condition is likely to deteriorate empirical embolisation of gastroduodenal artery territory is recommended to prevent life-threatening events.

 Nuclear scintigraphy is usually not helpful, as it requires relatively brisk active bleeding to be positive, but is often unable to accurately localise the source, above and beyond 'upper gastrointestinal tract'.

 Treatment and prognosis

 Despite advances in therapy, the in-hospital mortality rate remains high (13%) and re-bleeding is common (15%) 5.

 - 1. Kandarpa K & Aruny J, Handbook of Interventional Radiologic Procedures, 3rd edition, Lippincott Williams & Wilkins 2002